for a private consultation

 Posted Jul 06, 2020 ,

-In Photography, Eden Gallery, David Kracov, SN, Contemporary Art, Jonas Leriche, Eden Fine Art
+In Art Blog, Eden Gallery, David Kracov, SN, Contemporary Art, Jonas Leriche

 A common symbol used throughout the decades, the butterfly represents life, hope, change, and endurance.
 Many people have personal stories of a butterfly coming to them in a time of need or celebration.
 When they spread their wings they also spread color, hope, and joy.
 Eden’s artists have come together to spread the same joy through their butterfly art.
 Their bodies of works may appear diverse but butterflies bring them together.
 Explore Eden Gallery’s new Butterfly Collection.